 As you know from our selection of winter gear, when it comes to stocking quality hard goods, we do it right.
 Now, why, you ask, should a skier care about inline skates?
-Put simply, inlines will make you ski better.
+Put simply, inline skating will make you ski better.

-1. Inline skates build endurance and make the off-season work for you
+Inline skates build endurance and make the off-season work for you

 For any skier, from the vet who counts time on snow in months and not days, to the comfortable intermediate who gets a couple glorious long weekends on the hill every season, inline skates have a big roll to play in helping you reach your goals on the hill by skiing longer with less fatigue.

-Working inline skating into your off-season routine will help you ski safer, with less stiffness the next morning, ski day after ski day.
-Unfortunately, most of us have a longer season without snow on the ground than with it.
-With inlines, you don’t have to waste those days between winters, and you can turn them into an opportunity to build up the endurance you need for a full day on the mountain.
-Every day on skates helps build that fitness base, so it’s there when you need it and the snow falls and you need it most.
+Working inline skating into your off-season routine will help you ski safer with less stiffness the next morning, ski day after ski day.
+Unfortunately, most of us have a longer season without snow on the ground than we do with it.
+With inline skates you don’t have to waste those days between winters, and you can turn them into an opportunity to build up the endurance you need for a full day on the mountain.
+Every day on skates helps build that fitness base, so it’s there when the snow falls and you need it most.

-2. Inlines improve strength and fitness in the muscles skiers use most
+Inline skates improve strength and fitness in the muscles skiers use most

 For aerobic fitness, a person out for an average hour-long inline skate will burn over 500 calories.
 To put it in perspective, that’s about 200 calories an hour less than running…but with 50% less impact on the joints.
 As skiers, knees are everything to us.
 Some of our knees are held together by duct-tape, ibuprofen, and a shot of Jameson.
 Inline skating will get the cardio up without putting the knees down.

 Inline skating builds anaerobic muscle in the hips, thighs, and butt.
 It’s no coincidence those are the same muscles that scream at you after a long day on the hill.
 The natural stride of skating packs the double workout punch of a push/pull motion.
 The same muscles you use to stride skates, you’ll use to weight an edge on your skis, un-weight and pull your skis to neutral, then push down again and stand on your new edge.